WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Thus currently you have to send the bitcoins from your hardware wallet to a `hot` Wasabi Wallet, do the coinjoin and then send them back to a new address on the Hardware wallet for cold-storage.

 Read more [here](/using-wasabi/ColdWasabi.md#cold-wasabi-protocol).

+:::tip
+Trezor now supports coinjoin with the Trezor Suite, using same rounds as Wasabi Wallet users.
+Read more [here](https://content.trezor.io/coinjoin)

 ### Does Ledger Live send my public keys and addresses to a third party server?